Porsche Middle East on the way to new sales recordWiedeking meets with high level members of government in the Middle East

-Stuttgart.
+Dubai.
 Dr. Ing. h.c.
 F. Porsche AG finds itself on a consistent growth course in Middle East markets.
 Dr. Wendelin Wiedeking, Chairman of the Executive Board of the Stuttgart-based producer of sports cars, saw this for himself during an information gathering visit to the region in the middle of March.
 The occasion for the Porsche CEO’s one week long trip that took him to Kuwait, Qatar, Abu Dhabi, Dubai and Lebanon was the opening of several new Porsche Centres.
-In addition, Wiedeking met with government officials such as the Kuwaiti Prime Minister, Sheikh Nasser M. Al Sabah, the Abu Dhabi Minister of Amiri Affairs Sheikh Tahnoun Bin Zayed as well as the Lebanese Prime Minister Fouad El Sanioura for discussions on economic development in the region.
+In addition, Wiedeking met with government officials such as the Kuwaiti Prime Minister, Sheikh Nasser M. Al-Ahmed Al-Sabah, the Chairman of Amiri Flight in the UAE Sheikh Tahnoun Bin Zayed Al Nahyan as well as the Lebanese Prime Minister Fouad El Sanioura for discussions on economic development in the region.

 Growth driver is the sporty Cayenne all-terrain vehicle whose sales figures have more than sextupled since its launch in the middle of 2003 from around 500 to an anticipated 3,200 units by the end of this fiscal year.
 Sales of classic sports cars have also developed positively: In the 1999/2000 fiscal year, a total of 550 units of the 911 and Boxster series were delivered.
 In the current fiscal year, it will be significantly more than 1,200 units.
 Added to these are 55 of the high performance sports car, the Carrera GT.
 All together, this means that Porsche Middle East and Africa’s total sales have increased by a factor of nearly nine in only six years.